-Community Support: A global network of DHIS2 experts take part in the development and deployment of DHIS2 Tracker by submitting feature requests, participating in software testing, and providing valuable feedback from the field.
+DHIS2 Community: A global network of DHIS2 experts are take part in the development and deployment of the Tracker by posting and answering technical questions, sharing user stories, and providing valuable feedback from the field.
 You can join the discussion on the DHIS2 Community of Practice.

 Learn to use Tracker with the DHIS2 Academy